biqqles/dataclassy/README.md

 # dataclassy
-**dataclassy** is a reimplementation of data classes in Python - an alternative to the built-in [dataclasses module](https://docs.python.org/3/library/dataclasses.html) that avoids many of its [common](https://stackoverflow.com/q/51575931) [pitfalls](https://stackoverflow.com/q/50180735). dataclassy is designed to be more flexible, less verbose, and more powerful than dataclasses, while retaining a familiar interface.
+**dataclassy** is a reimplementation of data classes in Python — an alternative to the built-in [dataclasses module](https://docs.python.org/3/library/dataclasses.html) that avoids many of its [common](https://stackoverflow.com/q/51575931) [pitfalls](https://stackoverflow.com/q/50180735). dataclassy is designed to be more flexible, less verbose, and more powerful than dataclasses, while retaining a familiar interface.

+### What are data classes?
+Simply put, data classes are classes optimised for storing data.
+In this sense they are similar to record or struct types in other languages.
+However, Python's data classes can also have methods, making them more reminiscent of Scala's [case classes](https://docs.scala-lang.org/tour/case-classes.html).
+In Python, data classes take the form of a decorator which, when applied to a class, automatically generates methods to set the class's fields from arguments to its constructor, represent it as a string, and more.

 ### Why use dataclassy?
 Data classes from **dataclassy** offer the following advantages over those from **dataclasses**:

+- Cleaner code: no messy `InitVar`, `ClassVar`, `field` or `__post_init__`
 - Friendly inheritance:
-    - No need to apply a decorator to each subclass - just once and all following classes will also be data classes
+    - No need to apply a decorator to each and every subclass - just once and all following classes will also be data classes
     - Complete freedom in field ordering - no headaches if a field with a default value follows a field without one
 - Optional generation of:
     - `__slots__`, significantly improving memory efficiency and lookup performance
     - `**kwargs`, simplifying dataclass instantiation from dictionaries